 They say, 'where there is smoke, there is toast.'
 Whether it's burning a toast or an entire roof down, the best of chefs have landed in the soup (quite literally!).
 You know you learn from your mistakes but some are lucky enough to earn from them.

 Psst!
 These beloved creations where born out of serendipitous slips that aimed to go wrong but hit the right spot.
 Seven surprising stories of misadventure, luck and delicious discoveries.
+Her recipe became very popular and she named the cookies as the 'Toll House Crunch Cookies'.
+And that's the humble story behind the creation of the world's first chocolate chip cookie.
+You know what they say; necessity is the mother of invention.

 How was cheese discovered?